 G. Nominees for college-wide positions or whose skills cover multi-disciplinary subject areas and who will serve the university across departments within a college or across colleges will be reviewed at the college or university level, respectively.
 The review committee, consisting of five people, will include three faculty members closely aligned to the nominee’s primary focus as well as two endowed position holders.
-The committee will be appointed by the dean, the Provost and Vice President for Academic Affairs or the Vice President for Health Sciences, as appropriate.
+The committee will be appointed by the dean, the Provost and Vice President for Academic Affairs or the Chancellor for Health Sciences, as appropriate.

 H. When persons external to the university are sought for an endowed position, a faculty search committee will be appointed by the dean of the college or school.
 That committee will consist of at least five members, two of whom will be from disciplines other than that in which the position is based, and normally at least two endowed position holders.
 The faculty search guidelines of the university will be observed during the search.
 External appraisals of the quality of the work of nominees will be sought by the search committee.
 The search committee will forward its recommendations to the departmental chairperson and college dean.

 I. After initial approval by the dean or a review committee, each nomination will be submitted to the Provost and Vice President for Academic Affairs who will review the file and, after consultation with the President of the University, approve or disapprove the nomination.

 J. Rejection of a nomination at any level will be accompanied by a written justification.
 If a nomination is rejected, it may be resubmitted with a response to the reasons for rejection.